How do I make a will?

 A will has to be in writing to be valid.
 It can be typed, handwritten, or in electronic form.

-As of December 1, 2021, a will can be signed and stored electronically.
-All unaltered electronic copies are considered “original” for filing with the court, which can make it easier for your executor to locate an original to complete the process of probate.
+Since December 1, 2021, a will can be signed and stored electronically.
+All unaltered electronic copies are considered “original” for filing with the court.
+This makes it easier for your executor to locate the original to complete the process of probate.

-It’s a good idea to save an electronic will in PDF format, and print out a paper copy in case the electronic file is lost.
-A printout is the same as a photocopy which means it is not an “original,” but it may be used if the original is no longer accessible.
+It’s a good idea to save an electronic will in PDF format and print out a paper copy in case the electronic file is lost.
+A printout is the same as a photocopy, which means it’s not an “original,” but it may be used if the original is no longer accessible.

-For signing and witnessing an electronic will, the will maker and their two witnesses must be in each other’s electronic presence (such as in a videoconference) per section 35.2 of the Wills, Estates, and Succession Act.
+As with signing and witnessing a will that’s printed out, the will maker and their two witnesses must be in each other’s physical presence or “electronic presence,” such as in a videoconference.

 How do I register my will?

-You register the will by filing a form called a wills notice, which you can do online, by mail, or in person at a BC Services office.
-The wills notice contains:
+You register the will by filing a form called a Wills Notice, which you can do online, by mail, or in person at a Service BC office.
+The Wills Notice contains:

 • Your full legal name and date of birth